-The methods linked to the closure option are plagued with problems and unnecessary complication, some of them, such as thromboembolic ones, potentially lethal.
-Should you opt for any of these options you will have to sign a consent form and all these complication will be clearly mentioned.
+The methods linked to the closure option are plagued with problems and unnecessary complications, some of them, such as thromboembolic ones, potentially lethal.
+Should you opt for any of these options you will have to sign a consent form and all these complications will be clearly mentioned.